Nowhere & Everywhere

 Media kit design

-We wanted to create a website where everybody felt like they learned new things, discovered new topics and felt like they could so something.
+We wanted to create a website where everybody could learn new environmental topics in an accessible way, and be compelled to take action.
 The shop was also an important component being part of the way in which the social enterprise supports itself.

 We broke the store up into products and kit sections.
 With user testing we determined which needed to go first.
 The store required multi-currency checkout, various product options, waiting lists, on-the-fly cart and a mega menu of collections.
 Each product page needed to showcase the quality products and the major features.
 We also wanted to clearly outline the end of life, exactly what is included in the package when you receive it, how it is shipped and the impact you’re having when buying it.

 Our twelve month check-in with customer research interviews, surveys, support requests, email replies from the active newsletter and more showed that community members had a huge array of professional skills and would love to apply these to organizations doing good for the environment.
 This also fit the goal of the organization to create action and shift the world away from extractive work to positive work.
 We decided to craft a careers portal.